A picture of me

 Magnetohydrodynamics and the Geometry of Conservation Laws

-1 hour talk on my previous summer research.
-Focused on general background about geometric mechanics and MHD.
-The slides are available here.
+1 hour talk introducing geometric mechanics and magnetohydrodynamics.
+The slides are available here [22 mb].

 Oct.
 2017